RhysU/blasius/README.md

 =======

-The file blasius.c is a simple GNU Scientific Library-based driver to compute the Blasius function via implicit, adaptive integration.
+The file blasius.c is a simple GNU Scientific Library-based driver to compute the Blasius function via high order, adaptive integration.

 For comparison purposes, data taken from a paper by B. D. Ganapol is included in an accompanying Octave file called blasius.m.
 On my system, the output of